 Q. How do I choose a keyless door lock?

 Think about what will best fit your lifestyle.
 If you’re looking for a simple electronic option, look for a stand-alone model with a keypad.
 If you have a smart home, find one that integrates with your chosen system to make the most of its features.

 Smart locks do need Wi-Fi to integrate with your smart home.
 However, Bluetooth locks do not.
 If you program the lock to recognize your phone’s Bluetooth signal, it will unlock automatically, sans Wi-Fi.

 Q. Do smart locks have cameras?

 There are very few locks with built-in cameras.
-What you might prefer is a doorbell with a built-in camera in addition to a smart tech-enabled door lock.
+What you might prefer is a doorbell with a built-in camera and lock enabled using smart technology.

 Q. Can electronic locks be hacked?